Free Trade Zone Regime in Colombia

 Multi-user free trade zones (legally called permanent free trade zones)

 They are areas managed by one operator/user where multiple new companies that enjoy special tax and customs treatment are established.

 To settle in a Permanent Free Trade Zone and to perform commercial or industrial activities and/or to provide services, the company must meet the following investment and employment requirements, based on the total amount of assets, within the first three (3) years of the project:

 * This information is presented in US dollars at the exchange rate of USD (United States Dollars) 1 = COP 3,915.
 For 2022, the Current Legal Minimum Monthly Wage (SMMLV, per its Spanish acronym) is COP 1.000.000.
 The SMMLV as well as the exchange rate are subject to change.

 Single Company or Special Permanent Free Trade Zone Regime

 This regime allows for a free trade zone to be established in any part of the country for a new legal entity to invest in a project with a significant social and economic impact.

 Investment and employment requirements for a project to operate under the Single Company Free Trade Zone are detailed below.
 These requirements, with a few exceptions, must be fulfilled within three years from the date a Free Trade Zone is declared.

-In Free Trade Zones for Goods, for every additional 23,000 SMMLV above the minimum required investment, the number of jobs to be created may be reduced by 15.
+For each additional US $5.8MM to the minimum investment required, the number of jobs to be created may be reduced by 15, but in no case less than 50.
 Minimum required is 50 people.

 For more information about the free trade zones, visit Chapter 4 of the Legal Guide for doing business in Colombia.